gitliver/SimpleSiteGenerator/README.md

 - `published/article` is where article-flavor posts reside
 - `published/img` is where image files for image-flavor posts reside
 - `published/video`is where video files for image-flavor posts reside
-- `published/news` is where you can place an HTML proclaiming news
+- `published/news` is where you can place an HTML snippet proclaiming news

 ### Image Content